News / Analysis

 The Euro is at the bottom of its 4-week range, abetted by Germany’s 15.6% factory order contraction in March – its worst since 1991.

-Europe’s producer inflation in March contracted by 1.5% MoM – double the month before.
-And, as US-UK trade talks began yesterday, the pound continued to trend sideways after the nation’s services PMI added a point well beyond expectations.
+Europe’s producer The rise in prices for goods and services, resulting in the deterioration of a currency’s purchasi... in March contracted by 1.5% MoM – double the month before.
+And, as US-UK trade talks began yesterday, the pound continued to trend sideways after the nation’s services PMI added a The unit of price change for bonds (1%), futures (0.01%), shares ($1) and mortgage fees (1% of the p... well beyond expectations.

 US markets were slightly up, led by the Nasdaq’s 1.13% rise.